k3vnb/Sieve_Jobs/README.md

  ...

  The problem that I'm parsing in my head at the moment is that some of the questions extend well into each other such that one answer can easily apply to both or all.
 However, some questions, although similar in their angle, will require very different answers, and so while I can push ahead with a shoe-horn version that automates easily but can leave the user a bit confused, I would like to try to build out a more robust version of data-handling that meets both the needs of automation and feels fluid and natural.

+ Previously I imagined the meta-topic as being the main anchor for arranging renderings, but a newer model for the more dynamic aspects of state would be to let the example-questions themselves anchor the more dynamic renderings.